Washington County, Oregon: History

 The Provisional Legislature of Oregon created the county as Twality District on July 5, 1843.
 Twality was one of the original four districts of the Provisional Government of Oregon in Oregon Country along with Clackamas, Champooick (later Marion), and Yamhill counties.
+The administrative area of the county initially spanned from the Pacific Ocean in the west, to the Willamette River in the east, and as far north as the 54°40′N Line in British Columbia until in 1844, when the Vancouver District (later Clark County) was created north of the Columbia River. in 1844, the county lost its western half with the creation of Clatsop County.
 Columbia, later known as Hillsboro, was selected as the county seat in 1850.
 Washington County lost significant portions of its original area when Columbia and Multnomah counties were created in 1854.
 The county area was increased by 160 acres in 2014 when a section of Multnomah County was attached to Washington.
 The area was returned to Washington County to allow for property development.

 The construction of Canyon Road to Beaverton helped Portland to consolidate its position as the primary port of Oregon, and defeat the rival efforts of settlements such as Oregon City and Milwaukie.

 In November 2004, the County and the City of Beaverton agreed to a plan where the city would annex both unincorporated residential neighborhoods as well as high-value areas of land.
 This would result with Cedar Hills, Garden Home, Raleigh Hills, West Slope being incorporated by 2010, and the communities of Aloha, Bethany, and Cedar Mill at some point after that.

 Those plans have since been put on hold after Beaverton attempted to annex Nike, Inc.'s World Headquarters, which would have increased Nike's taxes substantially.
 Nike successfully lobbied the legislature for a law that would prohibit their annexation for 99 years.
 Since that decision, annexation plans have been halted, and Washington County started urban planning to provide city-level services to the unincorporated urban areas in the county.